mammadjv/metal_anomaly_detection/README.md

 The project transitioned to a deep learning approach using the Skip-GANomaly architecture, which combines:

 - **U-Net Encoder-Decoder**: Skip-connected architecture for multi-scale feature preservation
-- **Adversarial Training**: GAN framework with discriminator providing reconstruction feedback
+- **Adversarial Training**: GAN framework with a discriminator providing reconstruction feedback
 - **Multi-objective Loss Function**: Combining adversarial, contextual, and latent space losses

 ### Training Configuration
 - **Training Data**: 53 normal metal plate samples (unsupervised learning on normal samples only)
-- **Architecture**: U-Net based encoder-decoder with discriminator network
+- **Architecture**: U-Net-based encoder-decoder with a discriminator network
 - **Loss Components**:
   - Adversarial loss for realistic reconstruction
   - Contextual loss (L1) for pixel-level accuracy